Market Operations Weekly Report

 Weekly Demand

-Total demand increased by 33 GWh to 782 GWh last week, in line with colder temperatures.
-Demand peaked at 5,991 MW on the morning of Friday 3 May, up ~340 MW on the week prior.
+Total demand increased by 62 GWh to 844 GWh last week, in line with colder temperatures.
+Demand peaked at 6437 MW on the morning of Thursday 9 May, up ~450 MW on the week prior.
+Note that Friday morning would likely have had an even higher load peak if not for demand reduction in response to the WRN.

 Weekly Prices